vistadataproject/vistadataproject.github.io/index-cloud-vista.md

 <br>

 VA is implementing the [U.S. Federal Cloud Computing Strategy](https://cloud.cio.gov/strategy/) for the VA's *VISTA* systems.
-This strategy is comprised of both the U.S. Cloud-First Strategy and U.S. Cloud-Smart Strategy.
+This strategy is comprised of both the U.S. Cloud-First Strategy and U.S. [*Cloud-Smart Strategy*](https://cloud.cio.gov/strategy/#cloud-smart).

 ### Cloud-First